 |---|---|---|

-| Evidence admission | No carrier record was retrieved for an order | Fix retrieval, permissions, freshness, or tool failure |
+| Evidence admission | No incident record was retrieved for a request | Fix retrieval, permissions, freshness, or tool failure |

-| Claim generation | Source exists, but answer adds unsupported ETA | Tighten generation and post-generation claim gate |
+| Claim generation | Source exists, but answer adds unsupported recovery time | Tighten generation and post-generation claim gate |

 | Consistency only | Supported facts vary across samples | Review decoding or prompt stability; don't call it a source failure |